-1. Create and maintain a climate of mutual respect and dignity which will strengthen a student's self-concept and promote confidence to learn.

-- 2. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - 3.
-Maintain open communications between the school and home. - 4.
-Demonstrate tolerance, respect and dignity towards others and self regardless of real or perceived race, weight, national origin, ethnic groups, religion, religious practices, mental or physical abilities, sexual orientation, gender identity, or sex. - 5.
-Participate in training to ensure in creating a school environment that is free of bullying, harassment, and intimidation. - 6.
-Address bullying and harassment incidents that occur within the school to help ensure the creation of a positive learning environment for all students. - 7.
-Report occurrences of bullying, cyber-bullying or harassment to the appropriate school staff members; School Counselors and DASA Coordinators, Lisa Ruland and Clara Tanner.
+- Create and maintain a climate of mutual respect and dignity which will strengthen a student's self-concept and promote confidence to learn. - Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - Maintain open communications between the school and home. - Demonstrate tolerance, respect and dignity towards others and self regardless of real or perceived race, weight, national origin, ethnic groups, religion, religious practices, mental or physical abilities, sexual orientation, gender identity, or sex. - Participate in training to ensure a school environment that is free of bullying, harassment, and intimidation. - Address bullying and harassment incidents that occur within the school to help ensure the creation of a positive learning environment for all students. - Report occurrences of bullying, cyber-bullying or harassment to the appropriate school staff members, such as school counselors and DASA Coordinators, Lisa Ruland and Lauren Roberts. - Uphold their responsibilities as mandated reporters.